minprog/programmeren-2/problems/adventure-less/adventure.md

 		to the west.
 		>

 - Not all users read the docs!
-Be sure to allow for both UPPER and lower case commands.
+Be sure to allow for both UPPER and lower case directions.

 - If the player attempts a command that cannot be executed tell them they attempted an "Invalid command." and prompt for another command using the '>'.